Skip to content

 NARRATIVE

 • How are you uniquely positioned to address this issue?
-What lived experiences, talents, resources, etc do you bring to this work?
+What lived experiences, talents, resources, or knowledge do you bring to this work in particular?

-• In what way is this a stretch for you?
-Please describe your personal leadership journey and how you have challenged yourself to answer a call to action—whether influenced by the Aspen Institute Fellowship experience, another ah-ha moment, or something else.
+• In what way is leading this effort a stretch for you?
+Please describe your personal leadership journey.
+How have you challenged yourself to answer a call to action?

 SHORT RESPONSE

-• Describe the impact of your venture on individuals, the community and/or ecosystem.
-What is the evidence that the venture has been accepted and embraced by those it benefits?
-(200 words)
+• Describe the reach, scale, and depth of your impact on your intended beneficiaries, whether individuals, the community, and/or ecosystems.
+Include key metrics and specific outcomes you have tracked over time.
+What evidence can you share that the venture has been accepted and embraced by the individuals and communities it aims to support?

 D. Lasting Change

 • How does your venture address root causes of the challenge or otherwise create or contribute to long-term solutions?
-How do you work with others to realize your vision?
-(200 words)
+How do you work with other actors and systems to realize your vision?

 SUPPLEMENTARY INFORMATION

-E. Financial Information.
-Please upload in a single .pdf file (page size 8.5” x 11”), information that explains the financial structure of your venture, how it is funded, and how it will be sustained in the long term.
-Include financial statements that demonstrate annual revenue and expenses, as well as funding sources.
-We strongly encourage you to share existing documents.
+Please share information that explains the financial structure of your venture, how it is funded, and how it will be sustained in the long term.
+We suggest including the following materials (and we encourage you to share or adapt existing documents):

 • Your CV

-• Share an existing video that shows and tells about your venture, whether narrated personally or showing others involved or affected
+• Alternatively, share an existing video that shows and tells about your venture, whether narrated personally or showing others involved or affected by the work.

 Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.